 We believe our estimate of the value of our broadcast licenses is a critical accounting estimate as the value is significant in relation to our total assets, and our estimate of the value uses assumptions that incorporate variables based on past experiences and judgments about future operating performance of our stations.
 These variables include but are not limited to: (1) the forecast growth rate of each radio and television market, including population, household income, retail sales and other expenditures that would influence advertising expenditures; (2) market share and profit margin of an average station within a market; (3) estimated capital start-up costs and losses incurred during the early years; (4) risk-adjusted discount rate; (5) the likely media competition within the market area; and (6) terminal values.
 Changes in our estimates of the fair value of these assets could result in material future period write-downs in the carrying value of our broadcast licenses.
-For illustrative purposes only, had the fair values of each of our broadcasting licenses been lower by 10% as of December 31, 2018, the Company would have recorded an additional broadcast license impairment of approximately \$1.3 million; had the fair values of each of our broadcasting licenses been lower by 20% as of December 31, 2018, the Company would have recorded an additional broadcast license impairment of approximately \$4.8 million; and had the fair value of our broadcasting licenses been lower by 30% as of December 31, 2018, the Company would have recorded an additional broadcast license impairment of approximately \$9.6 million.
+For illustrative purposes only, had the fair values of each of our broadcasting licenses been lower by 10% as of December 31, 2019, we would have recorded an additional broadcast license impairment of approximately \$1.8 million; had the fair values of each of our broadcasting licenses been lower by 20% as of December 31, 2019, we would have recorded an additional broadcast license impairment of approximately \$6.1 million; and had the fair value of our broadcasting licenses been lower by 30% as of December 31, 2019, we would have recorded an additional broadcast license impairment of approximately \$12.4 million.